 Are there any discounts for groups?

 Do I receive the same seats for each event with my All-Event ticket?

 Yes, your seats remain the same for all events with an All-Event ticket.
-If purchasing single event session tickets, you may or may not get the same seat based on availability.

 What procedure is used to allocate tickets?

 Ticket allocation is based on best available seating at the time of purchase.
 You may also use the seat finder tool to book the seat of your choice.